What to consider when implementing new technologies

 McKinsey & Company note that technologies are of limited help if they’re implemented without regard for the people who’ll be using them:

 “From our work on big data across industries, we know that technology – data, analytics, and systems – is only part of the answer.
 Changes are needed in processes and people to most effectively implement technology and the new ways of working that it makes possible.
 Successful miners will set an integrated vision from data to systems to core processes to people capabilities, recognizing that new technologies only create value if they change the way people work and make decisions.”

 A large part of the responsibility for integrating technologies with processes, decision-making and people must lie with the top executive team.
 McKinsey & Company stress that clear ownership of innovation needs to be built into the upper rungs of management, which means “refining the organizational design to create meaningful senior roles for people with technical skills, and redesigning the annual planning and performance-management process to create space for innovation”.

 The Commit Works approach

-At Commit Works, we’re passionate about showing our clients how to get the most from our Frontline Planning Software.
+At Commit Works, we’re passionate about showing our clients how to get the most from our software.
 Our demo sessions provide an opportunity for prospective users to explore how Commit Works can drive measurable business value.
 We’ll show you how our technology is reshaping business models and enabling companies to gain a competitive advantage.